 Describe the achievements and influence of the ancient Greeks on the wider world: Greek philosophy, Greek mathematics, the Olympic Games, Greek arts and culture Explore and explain how the religious, political, scientific or personal beliefs of a significant individual caused them to behave in a particular way, learning about Hippocrates his work and his influence.

 In Design and Technology the children will:

-culture or society in which it was designed or made.
+Explain how the design of a product has been influenced by the culture or society in which it was designed or made.

-Describe the social influence of a significant designer or
+Describe the social influence of a significant designer or inventor.